 Shall I seek treatment with an Orthodontist or Dentist?

-Patient who wish to have orthodontic (braces) treatment may approach any of the registered Orthodontists in Singapore.
+Patients who wish to have orthodontic (braces) treatment may approach any of the registered Orthodontists in Singapore.
 Orthodontists work either in dental practices or in dental departments within a hospital.
-You may find a list of registered Orthodontists here
+You may find a list of registered Orthodontists here.

 Why should we seek treatment with an Orthodontist rather than a Dentist?

-Ever wonder what those Alphabets listed after your Orthodontist’s name stands for?
+Ever wondered what those letters listed after your Orthodontist’s name stand for?

 These letters are acronyms of qualifications that your Orthodontist has obtained.
 The most common qualification seen for Orthodontists are MDS (Orthodontics) which stands for Master of Dental Surgery in Orthodontics.
 You can refer to Singapore Dental Council website for the full list of Displayable Qualifications.